WeblateOrg/weblate/docs/admin/translating.rst

 In addition to :ref:`additional`, screenshots have a separate management interface under the :guilabel:`Tools` menu.
-Upload screenshots, assign them to source strings manually, or use optical character recognition to do so.
+Upload screenshots, assign them to source strings manually, or use optical character recognition (OCR) to do so by pressing the :guilabel:`Automatically recognize` button.

 Once a screenshot is uploaded, this interface handles management and source string association: